We’ve all heard the clichés about focusing on the customer…

 - Ability to understand and act on customer data

 - Agility: customer-oriented companies quickly adapt to customer needs

 - Effective communication

 - Customer focus

-Here are some other companies who have made customer orientation part of their DNA:
+What is an example of customer orientation?
+Here are four examples of companies that have made customer orientation part of their DNA:

 The retail giant is well-known for creating positive customer experiences.